ksnmartin/ksnmartin/README.md

 <h1>Hi there 👋 I am  Seti ,  here is a little about me</h1>

 - 🎓 Indian Institute of Technology (Banaras Hindu University) ,Varanasi
-- 👩🏾‍🔧I am currently working as a Software Engineer @mailmodo .
-Formerly worked as a Software Engineer @gojek on the GoFood team
+- 👩🏾‍🔧 I am currently working as a Algorithm Engineer @Optym .
+Formerly worked as a Backend Engineer @gojek and as a Platform Engineer @mailmodo
-- 💻 Outside of Software Engineering I enjoy Computational Fluid Dynamics and Data Science
 - ⚡ [Explore more about me on my portfolio website](https://ksnmartin.in/)

 <br>